MazamaScience/beakr/README.md

-frameworks, the flexibility of beakr could, in theory, allow it. beakr is not intended to be an especially preformant web framework and the 'batteries' are not included (see Shiny, Django, etc., etc.).

-beakr is incredibly flexible.
+frameworks, the flexibility of beakr could, in theory, allow it. beakr is not intended to be an especially preformant web framework and the 'batteries' are not included (see Shiny, Django, etc., etc.). beakr is incredibly flexible.
 It provides the ability for integrating your R code as middleware in a beakr instance.
 Middleware functions can execute any R code, make changes to the request, response, and error objects, and end the request-response cycle.
-The beakr package loosely follows [Express.js](http://expressjs.com/) middleware semantics. beakr middleware functions are functions that have access to the request object (`req`), the response object (`res`), and error (`err`) object of a beakr instance.
+The beakr package loosely follows Express.js middleware semantics, where middleware functions are functions that have access to the request object (req), the response object (res), and error (err) object of a beakr instance.

 ### Installation
 Install the release version from CRAN: